topmonks/hlidac-shopu/README.md

 ### Safari extension

-1. Run `yarn build:safari` to get latest bundle script, domains (eshops) permissions and current version for Safari
+1. Run `yarn build:extension` to get latest bundle script, domains (eshops) permissions and current version for Safari
 2. Distribute app by XCode: `yarn start:safari` > Product > Archive > Distribute App\*
 3. Manually send new app version to Review on [Itunes Connect](https://itunesconnect.apple.com/) - you will need to be logged in as TopMonks developer (credentials in 1Password)